Bug report #2436

 I think that this is a critical bug for printing

-#6 Updated by michele zanolli almost 10 years ago
+#6 Updated by michele zanolli over 10 years ago

 If I export a map to PDF with Print as raster option CHECKED (read my previous post) and I ONLY change the dpi quality, the results are all different (the dimension of the squares of funny fill depends on the dpi quality chosen) and this is not correct